EMPLOYMENT &

 Staff Attorney (Lateral)

 New Hampshire Public Defender is seeking experienced trial attorneys to fill several staff attorney vacancies.
-Applicants must have a commitment to criminal defense and practical experience that demonstrates a level of skill.
+Applicants must have a commitment to criminal defense and practical experience that demonstrates a high level of skill.
 Our office is committed to providing the highest quality of representation to all we serve.
 Applicants must be admitted to the New Hampshire Bar or be eligible for immediate admission by waiver.
 Full-time and Part-time positions are available.
 Salary is commensurate with experience and qualifications.

 Staff Attorney (New)

-Every Fall, the program recruits new Staff Attorneys to work in its ten trial offices.
+Every fall, the program recruits new Staff Attorneys to work in its ten trial offices.
 The number of open positions varies each year.

 Applicants for Staff Attorney positions must be entering or in their final year of law school and anticipate graduating from an accredited law school.
-The program also welcomes applicants who have graduated from law school, are pursuing a judicial clerkship or fellowship, and want to begin their public defender careers immediately afterwards.
+The program also welcomes applicants who have graduated from law school, are pursuing a judicial clerkship or fellowship, and want to begin their public defender careers immediately afterward.
 Applicants must be a member of the New Hampshire Bar, eligible to waive into the New Hampshire Bar with a qualifying Uniform Bar Examination score or qualified for, prepared to take, and pass the New Hampshire Bar Examination.
 The examination is given in Concord every February and July, with registration typically required by December 1 for the February exam, and May 1 for the July exam.
 Most applicants take the exam during the July session that precedes the start of new lawyer training in late August.

 Successful candidates will have pursued and distinguished themselves in academic coursework which prepares them for a career as a public defender, such as courses in evidence, trial advocacy, criminal procedure, and constitutional law.
 In addition, they will have pursued opportunities to participate in criminal clinical programs offered by their law schools, or internship and externship opportunities at public defender offices.